 This a tricky question, because there is one simple truth to face: bed bugs do not stay outside when it gets cold.
 Bed bugs might be difficult to get rid of, especially in the case of an infestation, but their bodies are fragile.
 If they attempted to stay outside during winter, they wouldn’t stand a chance.
 They would quickly die off.

-Where do bed bugs hide inside when it’s cold?
+Where do bed bugs hide in the winter?